« January 2006 | Main | March 2006 »

 The best defense against police laser is a laser jammer.
 Laser jammers are an active defense against laser, actually interfering with the light from the laser gun.
 A laser jammer will block the light from the laser gun, preventing the gun from calculating a speed.

 According to recent tests, the best laser jammers currently available are made by Blinder.
-The Blinder M20 provides 2 transceivers, which will provide coverage for the front of a vehicle or both the front and rear of a motorcycle.
-The Blinder M40 includes 4 transceivers, enough to cover both the front and rear of a typical vehicle.
+The Blinder HP-905 Compact Laser Jammer provides 2 transceivers, which will provide coverage for the front of a vehicle or both the front and rear of a motorcycle.
+Additional sensors can be connected for a total of 4 transceivers, enough to cover both the front and rear of a typical vehicle.

 Passive Solutions